DvdJ002/battle-sim-sandbox/README.md

 ## General

 The boss is a large, difficult enemy, with a wide range of close and long range attacks.
-The fight has two phases, with the transition being at 25% HP.
+The fight has two phases.
 The boss constantly cycles between an idle and attacking.
 The boss appearance indicates the state it is in; two exclamation marks on its body means that it is currently attacking, which is important to distinguish certain telemarked attacks.

 The idle state is a fixed duration, and when it ends, the boss chooses an attack based on the enemy's position (close, long range), and the current state of the arena.
 The boss by default tries to mirror the player's position in the arena, unless some attack is overriding this behavior.
 This is the most difficult level in the game.